You might have heard about Germany’s unique approach to recycling, colloquially known as the Pfandsystem.

 How does the German Pfand system work?

 Manufacturers sell their bottled product to retailers.
 The retailers pay a deposit to the manufacturer.
-This deposit – or Pfand – is passed on to the customer, and then refunded when they return their bottles.
+This deposit – or Pfand – is passed on to the customer, and then refunded when they use a bottle return machine at a supermarket or recycling centre.

 This way, everyone is incentivised to keep the refillable bottles in circulation, and out of the landfill.